mrflofinou/Project3-Help-MacGyver-to-escape/README.md

 2) Extract ZIP (if you had downloaded the ZIP)

-3) In the cloned/extract repository, create a virtual environment with python 3
+3) In the cloned/extracted repository, create a virtual environment with python 3

-4) Install the requirements.txt file:
-	pip install -r requirements.txt
+4) Install the requirements.txt file: pip3 install -r requirements.txt

-5) Run the game:
+5) Run the game: python3 macgyver.py
-	python3 macgyver.py

 6) Enjoy !